david-dick/firefox-marionette/README.md

 by itself, will send out an [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that may resemble `Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,*/*;q=0.8, text/perl`.
 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

+## add\_login

+accepts a hash of the following keys;

+- host - The origin, not hostname, to which the login applies, for example 'https://www.example.org'.
+- user - The username for the login.
+- password - The password for the login.
+- origin - The origin, not URL, a form-based login [was submitted to](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-action).
+For logins obtained from HTML forms, this field is the [action attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-action) from the form element, with the path removed (for example, "https://example.org").
+Forms with no action attribute default to submitting to their origin URL, so that is stored here.
+This field should be omitted (it will be set to undef) for http auth type authentications and "" means to match against any form action.
+- realm - The HTTP Realm for which the login was requested.
+When an HTTP server sends a 401 result, the WWW-Authenticate header includes a realm.
+See [RFC 2617](https://datatracker.ietf.org/doc/html/rfc2617).
+If the realm is not specified, or it was blank, the hostname is used instead.
+For HTML form logins, this field is null.
+- user\_field - The name attribute for the username input in a form.
+Non-form logins should specify an empty string (""), which it will default to if not specified.
+- password\_field - The name attribute for the password input in a form.
+Non-form logins should specify an empty string (""), which it will default to if not specified.

+or a [Firefox::Marionette::Login](https://metacpan.org/pod/Firefox::Marionette::Login) object as the first parameter and adds the login to the Firefox login database.

+    use Firefox::Marionette();
+    use UUID();

+    my $firefox = Firefox::Marionette->new();

+    # for http auth logins

+    my $http_auth_login = Firefox::Marionette::Login->new(host => 'https://pause.perl.org', user => 'AUSER', password => 'qwerty', realm => 'PAUSE');
+    $firefox->add_login($http_auth_login);
+    $firefox->go('https://pause.perl.org/pause/authenquery')->accept_alert(); # this goes to the page and submits the http auth popup

+    # for form based login

+    $firefox->add_login(host => 'https://github.com', origin => 'https://github.com', user => 'me@example.org', password => 'qwerty', user_field => 'login', password_field => 'password');
+    my $form_login = Firefox::Marionette::Login(host => 'https://github.com', user => 'me2@example.org', password => 'uiop[]', user_field => 'login', password_field => 'password');

+    # or just directly

+    $firefox->add_login(host => 'https://github.com/login', user => 'me2@example.org', password => 'uiop[]', user_field => 'login', password_field => 'password');

+This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## add\_site\_header

 accepts a host name and a hash of HTTP headers to include in every future HTTP Request that is being sent to that particular host.